Bangor, Co Down.

 Is there a shower?

-Yes – there is a shower over bath in the single bathroom.
+Yes – there is an electric shower over bath in the bathroom.

 How many bathrooms?

 Yes.
 The bed will be made up on your arrival and you will be provided with a bath towel and guest towel according to the number of beds in the property.

 Can I get to the house by public transport?

 Yes.
 You would get a train or bus to Belfast and then a local train to Bangor.
 A local taxi could take you onwards from there to the tower.
 However, you would need a car to get to local shops, etc.

 Where is the nearest train station?

 What type of heating is in the house?

 Electric storage heaters.

 What is your minimum booking period?